othma125/VRPWCS/README.md

 # VRP with Stationary Charging Stations

 ## Overview
 This project implements a solution for the Vehicle Routing Problem (VRP) with stationary charging stations using the PuLP optimization library in Python.
-The objective is to minimize the total cost, considering factors like travel distance, driver wages, and battery charging costs.
+The objective is to minimize the total cost, considering  driver wages, and battery charging costs.

 ## Installation
 Requires Python 3.x and PuLP library.
 Install used libs using `pip install -r requirements.txt`.